HumbleToS/Generic-Extensions/snipes/README.md

 # Snipes

 The files in this folder deal with "snipes" on Discord.
-The files require guild_messages, message_content, and reactions intents to properly function.
-The Members intent is recommended.
+The files require guild_messages, message_content, and guild_reactions intents to properly function.
+The Members intent is strongly recommended.

 `messagesnipe.py` deals with deleted messages, `editsnipe.py` deals with edited messages, and `reactionsnipe.py` deals with removed reactions.

 The contents of `snipescommon.py` and `optout.py` are used in the the other snipe modules for consistency and to abide by the requirement that users can opt out of message recording.

-**It is highly recommended that you do not remove the optout module as you may be violating Discord's rules if you do.**
+**It is highly recommended that you use the optout module as you may be violating Discord's rules if you don't.**

 ## Dependencies

+These extensions were written for discord.py.
+They were tested on discord.py v2.1.0 using Python 3.11.1 on macOS.

 All snipe files rely on `asqlite` (https://github.com/Rapptz/asqlite) and `typing_extensions` being installed through pip via `pip install git+https://github.com/Rapptz/asqlite`.

 ## Customization